skblnw/skblnw.github.io/_pages/home.md

     excerpt: "Our lab combines structural bioinformatics, molecular dynamics simulations, and machine learning methods to investigate protein structure-function relationships and develop computational tools for drug discovery.

-    We're part of the [Department of Biological Sciences](https://www.xjtlu.edu.cn/en/study/departments/academic-departments/biological-sciences), the [Center for Intelligent RNA Therapeutics](https://www.xjtlu.edu.cn/en/research/research-centres-and-institutes), and the [School of Science](https://www.xjtlu.edu.cn/en/study/schools/school-of-science) at Xi'an Jiaotong-Liverpool University.
+    We're part of the [Center for Intelligent RNA Therapeutics](https://www.xjtlu.edu.cn/en/research/research-centres-and-institutes), and the [School of Science](https://www.xjtlu.edu.cn/en/study/schools/school-of-science) at Xi'an Jiaotong-Liverpool University.

-    We're located in the Science Building at XJTLU's Suzhou campus, with connections to facilities in Shanghai, Hong Kong, and Columbus OH."
+    We're located in the Science Building at XJTLU's SIP campus, with connections to facilities in Shanghai, Hong Kong, and Columbus OH."
 entries_layout: grid
 ---